tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

 **Thoughts:** Feel terrible about skipping SO many days in a row!
 But with how busy I've been at work, it was some much needed rest.
 Had a lot of trouble with the Diff Two Arrays challenge, but I managed to figure it out on my own without looking up the solution, so I'm quite satisfied with that!

+### Day 33: December 11, 2018

+**Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

+**Thoughts:** Managed to solve a couple of these challenges, but only after checking out the hints.
+The Wherefore Art Thou challenge was the worst though!
+I don't quite understand why it needs to use the .every() method?
+It seems like it should work without it.
+Also, feeling quite annoyed that the official solutions listed by FreeCodeCamp don't even try to use the supplied arr variable!
+I've been trying to push the results to that array, but for whatever reason, that doesn't pass.
+Ugh.